 - A Java Skeleton class, with the name format <type>Skeleton.java, used internally by Orbix Java to dispatch incoming server requests to implementation objects.
-You do not need to know the details of this class. - An abstract Java ImplBase class, with the name format <type>ImplBase.java, that allows server-side developers to implement interfaces using the ImplBase approach. - A Java TIE class, with the name format tie<type>.java, that allows server-side developers to implement interfaces using delegation (the TIE approach3).

-A Java Operations interface, with the name format <type>Operations, that is used in the TIE approach to map the attributes and operations of the IDL definition to Java methods.
+You do not need to know the details of this class. - An abstract Java ImplBase class, with the name format <type>ImplBase.java, that allows server-side developers to implement interfaces using the ImplBase approach. - A Java TIE class, with the name format tie<type>.java, that allows server-side developers to implement interfaces using delegation.
+(This is the TIE approach, which is specific to Orbix Java.
+If you wish to use only those features defined in the CORBA specification, you should compile the IDL using the -jomg switch). - A Java Operations interface, with the name format <type>Operations, that is used in the TIE approach to map the attributes and operations of the IDL definition to Java methods.
 This class is specific to Orbix Java, and is used to support implementation using the TIE approach.